Research

 Aristotle on Oviparous Generation

-My main project examines Aristotle’s theory of how egg-laying animals reproduce: that is, how his general explanation for how a new ensouled being is generated out of some bodily fluids is applied to his empirical observations of egg-laying animals (ovipara) like birds and fish, primarily in Generation of Animals.
-I show that a better grasp of the account of oviparous generation allows us to make progress not only on interpretive debates about Aristotle’s embryology—e.g. about its sexism and its causal framework for natural change—but also on questions about the metaphysics and politics of pregnancy and procreation, the relationship of the human to the nonhuman animal, and how science has been used to maintain unjust socio-political hierarchies.
+My main project examines Aristotle’s theory of reproduction by egg-laying, i.e. how he applies his general explanation for how a new ensouled being is generated out of some bodily fluids to his empirical observations of egg-laying animals (ovipara) like birds and fish, primarily in Generation of Animals.
+I show that a better grasp of the account of oviparous generation allows us to make progress not only on interpretive debates about Aristotle’s embryology—e.g. about its sexism, its causal framework for natural change—but also on questions about the metaphysics and politics of pregnancy and procreation, the relationship of the human to the nonhuman animal, and the role of science in maintaining unjust socio-political hierarchies.

 Please email me if you’re interested in drafts or discussion of these projects.